alexeyneu/ZeroBlockMT/readme.md

 ![Screen1](/screens/Untitled%208.jpg)
 ## about
  mines block that starts blockchain.
-where are these tools were used?
+where are these tools were used? say
 https://github.com/DMDcoin/Diamond/blob/a1a7f6b8a3bad0df8fd8ddb9ead0347b1fa440f4/src/chainparams.cpp#L125
-i.e. .One used there is not mine.
+One used there is not mine.
 ## build:

 nmake holds well on non-2013  ( 2011 - 2019 )